Omri Ronen (social activist): The October 7th massacre and rebuilding

 When the October 7 attacks broke out in 2023, Ronen alerted his team before they received a report order and went down to fight in the Gaza perimeter.
 He arrived with his team to Nir Oz.
 At the same time, Ronen waited for a sign of life from his grandmother Nira Ronen, who lived in Kfar Aza.
 Two days later, Ronen was informed that his grandmother had been murdered by Hamas terrorists along with her caregiver in her home.
 The terrorists left a letter declaring their intentions.
 He continued to serve in the reserves for an additional 230 days.

 Reconstruction project in Kfar Aza

 Ronen initiated the first Zionist-Pioneering construction project since the October 7 attacks, the renovation and reconstruction of 16 housing units in Kibbutz Kfar Aza.
 The project was carried out voluntarily by thousands of volunteers and donors who are citizens of the State of Israel and was handed over to the kibbutz in April 2025.
 The project is a joint initiative of the kibbutz together with "Rebuilding", which is a social implementation arm of Brothers and Sisters in Arms.

+Political activity

+On February 16, 2026, Ronen announced his joining The Democrats led by Yair Golan.
+In the primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Ronen came in at number seven on the slate.

 Personal life

-Ronen is married to Tamar, a medical intern, and father of one child.
+Ronen is married to Tamar, and is the father of two children.
 The family lives in the central district of Israel.